mark-spurgeon/react-native-space/README.md

 class MainView extends React.Component {

   loadComponents(boundary) {
-    //... check if items are in the boundaries return [
+    //... check if items are in the boundary return [
       {
         x:10,